This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- ยผ cup granulated sugar, plus more to taste
+- ¼ cup granulated sugar, plus more to taste

 Instructions

-- In a small pot, add 4 cups of water and the dried hibiscus flowers.
-Bring to a boil over high heat.
-Reduce heat to low, cover and simmer for 5 minutes.
+- Add 4 cups of water and the dried hibiscus flowers to a small pot.
+Bring to a boil over high heat, reduce the heat to low, cover, and simmer for 5 minutes.

-- Pour the tea through a strainer or colander into a large pitcher that holds at least 8-10 cups.
+- Carefully pour the hot tea through a strainer or colander into a large pitcher that holds at least 12 cups.
 Discard the used hibiscus flowers.

-- Add the granulated sugar and stir until completely dissolved.
-Add the remaining 4 cups water and stir to combine.
+- Add the sugar and stir until completely dissolved, then add in the remaining 8 cups of cold water.

-- At this point, taste the tea and add more sugar and/or dilute it with more water until it's to your liking.
-Some people like it super sweet, some like it super strong, it's up to you!
+- Taste and add more sugar if desired.
+You can also dilute it with more water if it’s too strong.
+Some people like it super sweet, some like it super strong, it’s all personal preference.

-- Serve in a glass filled with ice and enjoy!
+- Serve in glasses over ice and enjoy.

 Video